 Anti-Assignment Clauses, Leveraging Ambiguities in Fee Forgiveness Provisions, Bad Faith, and Other Factors

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will provide counsel with a thorough and practical guide to pursue out-of-network payment claims under ERISA and state law theories.
+This CLE course will provide counsel with a thorough and practical guide to pursue out-of-network payment claims under ERISA and state law theories.
 The panel will outline the conditions under which providers generally succeed in obtaining reimbursement for out-of-network claims under Section 502(a)(1)(B) and offer guidance on what factors to consider in pursuing or defending a claim.
 The program will also highlight efforts by out-of-network providers to assert claims that fall outside the scope of ERISA.